cyclr/docs/pages/v2/02-cyclr-configuration/01-your-partner-account.md

 <section class="card">

 ## Contact details
-Under the **Contact Details** section, you can enter, view, and edit your contact details.
+You can enter, view, and edit your contact details under the **Contact Details** section.
 Remember to select **Save** at the bottom of the page to save any changes you make.

 >  **Note**: If you select the **Share Partner Group Details** checkbox, any other partners in your partner group can view your contact details.